Komala Party of Iranian Kurdistan: Armed activities

 Following Iran–Iraq War, the group were stationed inside Iraqi soil and were supported by Saddam Hussein and his Ba'athist regime, who was willing to leverage insurgent groups against Tehran.
 Saddam gave the group money, logistical support and arms.
 After 1991, they found more secure sanctuaries under de facto autonomous Kurdistan Region.

 Headquarters of the group is currently located in an installation in Zergwez, about a 20-minute drive southeast of Sulaymaniya.
 A European mission reported in 2012 that the camp has strict security measures at the entry gate.
 Their previous camp was located in the vicinity of Halabja, near Iran–Iraq border, but after they suffered from attacks by Iranian Armed Forces, they moved to the current place.

 James Martin of The Jerusalem Post who visited the camp in 2007, wrote that Komala guerillas were equipped with AK-47s and RPGs, and are also trained in using anti-aircraft guns.

 A report published by Combating Terrorism Center in 2017, estimated that the group has less than 1,000 members.

 Designation as a terrorist organization

 Iran and Japan have listed Komala as a terrorist organization.

 Lobbying activities

 In September 2018, the group opened an office in Washington D.C., and formally registered as a lobby organization in the United States, while it was reported to hold meetings with Congressmen from both parties since at least 2015.
 According to filed reports, Komala spent $7,500 in 2018 and in the next year, penned a $4,000 per month contract with the firm AF International, along with another worth $40,000 with Cogent Law Group.
-One-fourth of latter included working on an op-ed, advise to establish a charitable foundation in the U.S., and "develop" Wikipedia page.
+One-fourth of latter included working on an op-ed, advise to establish a charitable foundation in the U.S., and "develop" a Wikipedia page.